Sickle Cell Patients Endure Discrimination, Poor Care And Shortened Lives

 Kareem Jones lived just across the bay from Perkins, but he had a profoundly different experience.

 NeDina Brocks-Capla, who often goes by Brocks, says her son received excellent medical care as a child, but once he turned 18 and aged out of his pediatric program, it felt like falling off a cliff.
-Jones was sent to a clinic at what is now Zuckerberg San Francisco General Hospital, but it was open only for a half-day, one day each week.
-If he was sick any other day, he had two options: leave a voicemail for a clinic nurse or go to the emergency room.
+Jones was sent to a clinic at what is now Zuckerberg San Francisco General Hospital, but it was open only for a half-day once a week.
+If he was sick any other day, he had two options: Leave a voicemail for a clinic nurse or go to the emergency room.
 "That's not comprehensive care — that's not consistent care for a disease of this type," says Brocks-Capla.

-Brocks-Capla is a retired supervisor at a worker's compensation firm.
+Brocks-Capla is a retired supervisor at a workers' compensation firm.
 She knew how to navigate the health care system, but she couldn't get her son the care he needed.
 Like most sickle cell patients, Jones had frequent pain crises.
-Usually he ended up in the emergency room where, Brocks-Capla says the doctors didn't seem to know much about sickle cell disease.
+Usually he ended up in the emergency room, where, Brocks-Capla says, the doctors didn't seem to know much about sickle cell disease.

 When she tried to explain her son's pain to the doctors and nurses, she recalls, "they say have a seat.
 'He can't have a seat!
 Can't you see him?' "

 Studies have found that sickle cell patients have to wait up to 50 percent longer for help in the emergency department than other pain patients.
-The opioid crisis has made things even worse, Vichinsky adds, as patients in terrible pain are likely to be seen as drug seekers with addiction problems rather than patients in need.
+The opioid crisis has made things even worse, Vichinsky adds, as patients in terrible pain are likely to be seen as drug seekers with addiction problems rather than as patients in need.

 Despite his illness, Jones fought to have a normal life.
 He lived with his girlfriend, had a daughter and worked as much as he could between pain crises.
 He was an avid San Francisco Giants fan.

-For years, he took a drug called hydroxyurea, but it had side effects, and after a while Jones had to stop taking it.
+For years, he took a drug called hydroxyurea, but it had side effects, and after a while, Jones had to stop taking it.
 "And that was it, because you know there isn't any other medication out there," says Brocks-Capla.

 Indeed, hydroxyurea, which the Food and Drug Administration first approved in 1967 as a cancer drug, was the only drug on the market to treat sickle cell during Jones' lifetime.
 In July, the FDA approved a second drug, Endari, specifically to treat patients with sickle cell disease.

-Funding by the federal government and private foundations for the disease pales in comparison to other disorders.
+Funding by the federal government and private foundations for the disease pales in comparison to those for other disorders.
 Cystic fibrosis offers a good comparison.
-It is another inherited disorder that requires complex care and most often occurs in Caucasians.
+It is another inherited disorder that requires complex care but most often occurs in Caucasians.
 Cystic fibrosis gets seven to 11 times more funding per patient than sickle cell disease, according to a 2013 study in the journal Blood.
 From 2010 to 2013 alone, the FDA approved five new drugs for the treatment of cystic fibrosis.

 "There's no question in my mind that class and color are major factors in impairing their survival.
 Without question," Vichinsky says of sickle cell patients.
 "The death rate is increasing.
 The quality of care is going down."

 Without a new medication, Jones got progressively worse.
 At 36, his kidneys began to fail, and he had to go on dialysis.
-He ended up in the hospital, with the worst pain of his life.
+He ended up in the hospital with the worst pain of his life.
 The doctors stabilized him and gave him pain medicine but didn't diagnose the underlying cause of the crisis.
 He was released to his mother's care, still in excruciating pain.

 At home, Brocks-Capla ran a warm bath to try to soothe his pain and went downstairs to get him a change of clothes.